dachakra-coderabbit/PRdemo-extension/README.md

 End Date: 2025-02-01
 ```

-This searches all closed PRs in `supabase/supabase` from November through January.
+This searches all closed & merged PRs in `supabase/supabase` from November through January.

+### Results
+**All Comment Titles** This section contains all the inline comments posted by CodeRabbit.
+The titles represent the actionable comment's title.
+We are using Jaccard similarity to group similar titles together to elminate noise.

-## Filtering
+### Filtering

 Use the filter buttons to narrow down results:

 - **Priority Filters:** High, Medium, Low
 - **Acceptance Filters:** Accepted, Not Accepted

-Counts update in real-time as you toggle filters.
-Filtering by "High Priority + Not Accepted" shows unresolved critical issues.
+There's 2 types of Accepted Comments:
+1. ✅  -> The inline comment was resolved:
+  a.
+When user add commit by clicking through CR's `Commitable Suggestion`
+  b.
+When user manually resolves comment.
+(May lead to false positives)

+2. `(auto detect)` -> This means CR automatically detected the commit that resolved the comment and added "✅ Addressed in commit" to the body.

 ## Technical Details

 ### Token (Optional)

-The extension currently is using a PAT token from a service account which will create isolation making it secure and safe.
-So there's no need to add your custom token, but if you want to add your own token follow these steps:
+The extension uses a Personal Access Token (PAT) from a dedicated service account, ensuring secure and isolated access by default.
+There’s no need to provide your own token.

+However, if you prefer to use your own PAT, follow the steps below:

 ```bash
 cd extension